deekb/VEX-3773P-2025-2026/Writerside/topics/VEXLib.md

 ## Features

-- Robot subsystem simulation (drivetrain, clamps, scorers, descorers, wall stakes, etc.)
-- PID and motion control analysis
 - Log recording and visualization
-- Pathfinding algorithms
+- Generic Odometry and drivetrain controller algorithm
 - Rich documentation and testing suite

 ---

 ## Documentation

-Offline help documentation can be found in the `docs/` folder — open `docs/index.html` for the table of contents!
+Offline help documentation can be found in the `docs/` folder — open `docs/index.html` for this page!

 ---

 ## Contributing

-We'd love for you to contribute!
+I'd love for you to contribute!
 Here are some great ways to help:

 - Fix bugs
-- Improve simulations
+- Add / Improve simulations
-- Add new robot mechanisms
 - Expand the documentation
 - Write tests